-8.1.2.6.1 ELIGIBILITY IN CASE OF A FAMILY DISSOLUTION
+8.1.2.5.1 ELIGIBILITY IN CASE OF A FAMILY DISSOLUTION

 The PHA has discretion to determine which members of an assisted family continue to receive housing assistance if the family breaks up.
-The administrative plan describes these policies.
 In the case of dissolution of the family due to actual or threatened physical violence should be reported to HRHA immediately.
 Survivors will be asked to complete and sign HUD 50066 or otherwise provide supporting documentation in the form of civil protection orders, evidence of criminal charges, trespass notices, etc. HRHA will provide protection to survivors of abuse in accordance with the Violence Against Women Act.

-8.1.2.7 SINGLE PERSON FAMILY
+8.1.2.6 SINGLE PERSON FAMILY